DevopsProjects05/Sample-E-Commerce-Project/Docker/README.md

 ```
 - **Note:** Ensure you do not use HTTPS (https://) in the URL, as the application is not configured for HTTPS.

-## You will be able to see the below output:
+## Deployed Web Application Preview

+After navigating to the public IP address of your EC2 instance in the browser, you should see a webpage similar to the one below:

 ![](/Docker/Webpage.jpg)

 ### Contributing